List of The Archers characters: The Archer family

 Alistair Lloyd (born 1962) (Michael Lumsden), Shula's ex-husband, is a vet.
-His father Professor Jim Lloyd (John Rowe) stayed with them at Christmas and New Year 2007-8 while his broken leg healed.
+His father Professor Jim Lloyd (John Rowe) stayed with them at Christmas and New Year 2007–8 while his broken leg healed.
 A committed atheist he riled Shula and antagonised his son, but indulged Daniel and contrived to get along with everyone else, except for Phil who saw through him.
 Alistair mentored Ryan at Gamblers Anonymous.
 Jim later relocated, bought his own property in Ambridge and went into a business partnership with Kenton which was dissolved when Kenton moved to the Bull.
-Currently Alistair is living Jim's house, where Jazzer McCreary was also co-resident until he moved in with Tracy.
+Currently Alistair is living in Jim's house, where Jazzer McCreary was also co-resident until he moved in with Tracy.
 In 2019 Alistair's sister Fiona Lloyd (Adjoa Andoh) visited Ambridge to celebrate her father Jim's birthday.

 Kenton Archer (born Kenton Edward Archer, 8 August 1958) (Richard Attlee, formerly played by Graeme Kirk) is portrayed as the wastrel of the Archer family.
 Having turned his back on the family farm to join the Merchant Navy, Kenton tried his hand at a number of ventures, including selling antiques and running a wine bar.
 He disappeared to Australia and New Zealand for several years and was married (originally to gain a visa, though they subsequently fell in love), had a daughter (Meriel), and divorced before returning home.
 Kenton's former partner, Kathy Perks, is the ex-wife of Sid Perks, the late landlord of The Bull.
-His current wife is Sid's widow, Jolene whom he married in autumn 2013 at Lower Loxley.
-Together they run the Bull.
+His current wife is Sid's widow, Jolene, whom he married in autumn 2013 at Lower Loxley.
+Together they run The Bull.